xonq/mycotools/README.md

 <br /><br />

 # NOTE
-This software is a beta release (prokaryote is alpha state) - errors are expected.
-Kindly raise an issue if the error has not been mentioned.
+This software is a beta release - kindly raise an issue for errors.
-If you can find the bug, even better!
-The goal is to reach a longterm stable release - please join me in this aspiration.

 # PURPOSE
 Bring broadscale comparative genomics to the masses.